diku-dk/futhark-book/language.rst

     map (+) [1,2,3] [4,5,6] == [5,7,9]

-Be careful when writing expressions where the function returns an array.
+Be careful when writing ``map`` expressions where the function returns an array.
+Futhark requires regular arrays, so this is unlikely to go
-Futhark requires regular arrays, so this is unlikely to go well:
+well:

 ::